 - Real-time captioners are provided through an outside agency.
 Contracting with an outside agency requires advanced approval from campus administrators.
 Thus, at least 2 weeks of advanced notice is required to arrange for real-time captioning.

 - Once the event begins, the meeting host may need to grant the captioner privileges to begin captioning.
-Please see Closed Captions - Assign Caption Input for details.
+Please see the Zoom support article entitled Managing Manual Captions for more details.

 In exceptional circumstances, DSPS may be able to arrange for remote real-time captioning for live events.
 Please contact Ruth Rodriguez (714-564-6283, Rodriguez_Ruth@sac.edu)

 , the Senior Interpreter, for more information regarding this option.

 Closed captioning is the primary method used to ensure that videos are accessible to students who are deaf.
 Thus, it's critical that all videos that are used in online courses include closed captions.
 Instructors have a variety of free and low-cost options available to caption videos they create for their courses.
 Please note that regardless of which option you choose, closed captions must be proofread/edited before the video is published.
 Computer-generated captions are not sufficiently accurate to meet accessibility requirements in a postsecondary setting.